getpopper/popper/docs/sections/cn_workflows.md

 #### Limitations

-Currently, only one workflow can be executed at the time in Vagrant runtime, since popper assumes that there is only one VM running at any given point in time.
+Only one workflow can be executed at the time in Vagrant runtime, since popper assumes that there is only one VM running at any given point in time.

 ### Host